 This week we have teamed up with Suresh Sambandam, CEO and founder of Kissflow.
-To keep up to date with all of the latest news in SaaS, sign up here.

 Last year, more than 1.8 billion people used Facebook Groups every month.
 There are over 70 million admins and moderators running active Facebook groups.
 As I am writing this, a new Facebook group or a community is born somewhere on the internet.
 Since the stone age, humans have had an innate need to gather together.

 In this digital age, we’re not just local tribes.
 We’re living in a global village.
 With the expanded boundaries, we have the opportunity to connect, interact, and establish a relationship with people who share a common objective.
 For instance, SaaSBoomi, a community I co-founded, is a volunteer-driven community enabling SaaS founders and product leaders to connect, share, and learn from each other.